bitnobi/BitnobiMar2019Pilot/Workflow-Elements.md

 * note that your user attributes are sent to the remote bitnobi server these are applied against its the policies on that server to determine which result sets are accessible to you.
 Only the result sets accessible to you will appear in the "Available Data" pane.
 * when you press the "Apply" button for this element, it will fetch a preview of the data from the remote bitnobi server.
 * when another operations element is linked to an ExternalDS, that element will be executed on the remote bitnobi server hosting the result set and any intermediate data will remain on the remote server.
-* entries in the "Select Remote Source" list are defined by a Bitnobi administrator using the "Network Management > Bitnobi Servers" page.
+* entries in the "Select Remote Source" list must be defined by a Bitnobi administrator using the "Network Management > Bitnobi Servers" page.

 ## Importer
 * allows uploading an external data file to Bitnobi to use a a datasource.